Survival models and health sequences: A worked example: cirrhosis study

 \subsection{Effect of prothrombin on prognosis}

-Over a period of 5~years and one month following recruitment, patient~$u$ had eight appointments yielding prothrombin values as follows:
+Over a period of 5~years and one month following recruitment, patient~$u$ had eight appointments with prothrombin values as follows:

-This is in fact the record for patient $402$ who was assigned to prednizone and subsequently censored at 2661 days.
+This is in fact the record for patient $402$ who was assigned to prednisone and was subsequently censored at 2661 days.
 As determined on day~1855, the survival prognosis for this patient depends on preceding sequence of measurements.
-Relative to the unconditional survival density for a patient on the prednisone arm, the conditional survival density at time~$t$ is modified multiplicatively by a factor proportional to the joint conditional density of the random variable $Z_u[t-\bft_u]$ at the observed point~$y_u$ given the data observed for all other patients: see section~\ref{prediction}.
-This factor, which is non-zero only for $t > \max(\bft_u)$, depends to a substantial extent on the nature of the survival model, for example on whether the conditional mean $E(Z_u(s) \given T)$ depends on~$s$ or the survival time, whether $K_0(s, s')$ is stationary, whether it is smooth, and so on.
-Figure~6 shows this modification factor computed for two fitted models, one stationary and one not, with covariance functions
+Relative to the unconditional survival density for a patient on the prednisone arm, the conditional survival density at time~$t>\max(\bft_u)$ is modified multiplicatively by a factor proportional to the joint conditional density of the random variable $Z_u[t-\bft_u]$ at the observed point~$y_u$ given $T_u=t$ and the data observed for all other patients.

-Direct comparison of these models via the likelihood is not entirely straightforward because the kernel of the non-stationary model $\Span\{1, \log(s+\delta)\}$ depends on the offset.
-Nevertheless, if $\delta$ is regarded as fixed at one day, the models may be compared, and the maximized likelihoods are approximately equal.
-Both fitted models have the same conditional mean space, constant in $s$, but including treatment and survival time; the kernels include $\Span\{1, \log(s+\delta)\}$ to make the likelihoods comparable.

-Figure~6 shows that the ratio of the predictive survival density to the marginal density is moderately sensitive to the assumed form for the revival covariance function $K_0$.
-The spurious oscillations are attributable to the unwarranted stationarity assumption.
-In this example, the smoother non-stationary covariance function is better in terms of the plausibility of its predictions.
-According to the fitted model, the decrease in the last two prothrombin values leads to a higher predicted risk for the next year, but the prothrombin values have little effect on the prognosis beyond that time.
-These prognostic distributions are specific to patient~402: another patient who has the same sequence of prothrombin values, but who is on the null treatment level, has a different prognostic distribution with a less elevated initial risk.